-From a smile to a line drawing by Picasso, curves bring great beauty to our world.
-Curves are also a beautiful and important part of mathematics and understanding curvature can shed light not just on beautiful shapes but can even reveal the undulations of space-time itself.
+Curves bring great beauty to our world.
+Curves are also a beautiful and important part of mathematics.
+Understanding curvature can shed light not just on beautiful shapes but can even reveal the undulations of spacetime itself.

 If I ask you to think of a curve, you might think of a circle, a spiral, a sine wave, or some intricate curving squiggle.
 Almost certainly you won't think of a flat, straight line, and you won't think of a line of jagged spikes and sharp corners.